 How other free walking tours are like

-In one such free tour that I took in Europe, the tour guide talked and talked non-stop while hurrying the group to a bunch of attractions.
-At each attraction, he briefly introduced some general information before ending the tour with a polite “Does anyone want to ask anything?” question, which left an awkward silence because the group only remembered 50% of what he’d said π
+During one such free tour in Europe, the tour guide talked non-stop while hurrying tourists to the next destination on the list.
+At each attraction, he briefly introduced some general information before continuing the tour by politely asking “Any more questions?”.
+That left an awkward silence because people only remembered 50% of what he’d said π

-What was worse, many people including myself still left a 5-star review on TripAdvisor for the tour, just because we thought it was fair to reciprocate after being able to take a 3-hour tour for less than 10 euros.
-(The tour was free but we tipped the tour guide in the end).
+What was worse, many people including myself still left a 5-star review on TripAdvisor for the tour, because we thought it was fair to reciprocate after benefiting from a free service.

 How a Seoul free walking tour with SeoulMate is different